 In addition to having a walk-in or open-concept shower, homeowners are also adding a freestanding tub.
 Curbed spoke to multiple prestigious design firms and found that 90% of homeowners requested freestanding tubs in their bathroom renovations last year.
 Book a room at any illustrious hotel and you will find a freestanding tub in the bathroom.
 They’re becoming a hot ticket item, and for good reason.

-We at Total Restore love technology, and this trend puts a smile on our face.
+We at Total Restore love technology, and this trend puts a smile on our faces.

 The throne is getting some major upgrades.
 Automatically flushing toilets are already common, but have you heard about heated toilet seats?
 Common across Asia, toilets now come equipped with spritzing wands and automatic dryers, making using a toilet a hands-free experience.